Where was Jimi Hendrix's final gig and what did he play?

 Hendrix's 13-track-setlist ended with a duo of absolute belters, with the guitar legend playing a rendition of Purple Haze and Voodoo Chile (Slight Return), which would have no doubt swept the audience up into a Bacchic frenzy.

-It might not have been the glitziest of festivals, but thanks to a dodgy bootleg recording by the promoters on site its memory had been preserved.
+It might not have been the glitziest of festivals, but thanks to a dodgy bootleg recording by the promoters on site, its memory has been preserved.

-Once the bootleg had resurfaced, it was later mixed and produced into a live album in 2005, entitled Live at the Isle of Fehmarn, ready to be enjoyed by generations of fans who were born long after Hendrix passed.
+Once the bootleg had resurfaced, it was later mixed and produced into a live album in 2005, entitled Live at the Isle of Fehmarn, ready to be enjoyed by generations of fans born long after Hendrix passed away.

-See Jimi Hendrix's set at the Isle of Fehman festival in Germany on Sunday 6 September 1970
+See Jimi Hendrix's set at the Isle of Fehmarn festival in Germany on Sunday 6 September 1970

 1. Killing Floor (Howlin’ Wolf cover)